 Bickering and strife within Congress an existential threat to party

-New Delhi, July 09: It would not be wrong to say that the Congress going through one of the worst phases ever since the independence.
+New Delhi, July 09: It would not be wrong to say that the Congress is going through really bad times which is undoubtedly one of the worst phases it ever had to face since the independence.
 Not only has the party been reduced to double digits in the Lok Sabha for second time in a row, there are internal conflicts, strifes and factionalism within party in many parts of the country.

 After the Lok Sabha polls drubbing, Rahul Gandhi decided to step down as the Congress chief, but not before pointing out that during campaigning, he sometimes felt 'all alone' fighting the BJP.
 Also, on May 25 when Rahul first offered to resign, he was reportedly miffed at some senior leaders like Ashok Gehlot for campaigning more for his son than party in Rajasthan.